rgtjf/Summer_Paper_Reading_2016/README.md

     - The idea and model is simple, but the result is good and Qualitative Analysis is very meticulous

-### 20-SemEval16-Hua He-Attention-Based Multi-Perspective Convolutional Neural Networks for Textual Similarity Measurement
+### 20-NAACL16-Hua He-PairwiseWord Interaction Modeling with Deep Neural Networks for Semantic Similarity Measurement
    [PDF](http://aclweb.org/anthology/N/N16/N16-1108.pdf),
    [Bib](http://aclweb.org/anthology/N/N16/N16-1108.bib)